 Cerro Catedral Food & Nightlife

-Villa Catedral has a pretty good range of dining and drinking options, especially relative to other ski resorts in South America.
+Villa Catedral has a reasonable range of dining and drinking options, especially relative to other ski resorts in South America.

 Cafes and Eateries

-In addition to the on-mountain refugios and restaurants (see the Cerro Catedral services page) there are lots of day-time eateries and cafes in the village of Cerro Catedral, and the food court in the shopping mall provides very cheap eats.
+In addition to the on-mountain refugios and restaurants (see the Cerro Catedral services page) there are several day-time eateries and cafes in the village of Cerro Catedral, and the food court in the shopping mall provides very cheap eats.

 There are also various chocolate shops where you can stop for a hot chocolate, a coffee, and nibbles of divine naughtiness.